urbit/docs/userspace/tudumvc/preparing-development.md

 There are many options for Urbit hosting including a local MacOS or Linux computer, [the Linux subsystem for Windows box](https://subject.network/posts/urbit-wsl2/), or even a [Raspberry Pi](https://botter-nidnul.github.io/Steps_to_Urbit_on_Raspberry_Pi.html).
 Running Urbit in the cloud is also viable; check out this brief [breakout lesson](@/docs/userspace/tudumvc/breakout-lessons/hosting-options.md) for more details.

 ### Installing the Urbit Binary
-The best way of getting always-up-to-date instructions is by referencing urbit.org's guide [here](@/getting-started/_index.md).
+The best way of getting always-up-to-date instructions is by referencing urbit.org's tutorial [here](@/getting-started/_index.md).
 This tutorial will assume the Urbit binary is installed at `~/urbit` on the chosen host system.

 **NOTE:** Creating an `~/urbit` directory is optional, but the current tarball unpacks all of its files directly to its parent directory, so it's helpful for containing the files.